 Defense Department the biggest; mostly safe military mission stuff.
-Next round: Jan 16, 2013
+Next round: Sept 2016

 National Institutes of Health second biggest, funds human science from cell chemistry to mending behavior.
 Next round: variable and frequent

 a bit quirky.
-Next round: autumn 2013
+Next round: Oct 2016